melwinalm/all-about-ux/README.md

 Creating multiple versions of webpages to better fit user's device.
 Adaptive Design will serve different version of site to different devices based on the hardware of the device.

 #### Hook Model

+Hook model talks about steps involved in making a habit forming product.
+It involves a four step process to improve customer behaviour and make engaging products.
+Read the book **Hooked** by Nir Eyal.

 #### Internationalization
 #### Lean UX
 #### Localization